stratdev3/SimpleW/documentation/simplew/docs/addons/helper-hosting.md

 3. Default value (if provided)

 ::: info
-Unlike kestrel, SimpleW can listen to only one port at the same time.
-To listen to another port, just create a new instance of SimpleW.
+Unlike Kestrel, SimpleW can listen on only one port at a time.
+To listen on another port, just create a new instance of SimpleW.
 :::

 ## Configuring the SimpleW server